 This weekend, in the midst of my fortnightly twin 12-hour shifts at R. R. Donnelley, one of my co-workers wondered why a "mere" civil rights leader like Dr. King should have a holiday dedicated to his memory.
 I say, with more than a little shame, that there was a time when I might have expressed a similar sentiment.
 You see, only a white person, raised in the mainstream of America society and, for those of us raised in the North, without first-hand experience of the explicit indignities black citizens had to endure in the Jim Crow South, could question the wisdom and appropriateness of setting aside a day to honor King's legacy.

 But, as I wrote last year, "We do ourselves a disservice if we fail to listen to him as Christians.
 For, you see, King's thought, nowhere more apparent than in this speech, resonates with the oft-neglected calls in the Old Testament prophets, not least Amos, for social justice."
 This area, more than any other, has been the failing of more than a few traditionalist, "conservative" theologians.
 J. Gresham Machen, the product of a wealthy Southern family, disapproved of black students residing in the Princeton Seminary dorms.
 Most shocking to me was the view of the great Highland Scot John Murray who, in his generally helpful Principles of Conduct, wrote that slavery was an ordinance established by God himself.
 Such attitudes are, frankly, sub-christian, no matter their pedigree in the thought of stalwarts of the Reformed faith.
-From my vantage point as a theologian of a later generation, such attitudes are unthinkable to any who take the Bible seriously as the Word of God and consider Christian mission as the working to implement the victory achieved by Christ in his death and resurrection.
+From my vantage point as a theologian of a later generation, such attitudes are unthinkable to any who take the Bible seriously as the Word of God and consider Christian mission to consist of working to implement the victory achieved by Christ in his death and resurrection.

 Social justice was King's clarion call.
 Many "conservatives" deride such a term, considering it a code word for "liberalism."
 Theological conservatives often dismiss it via the neat sleight of hand of equating it with the social gospel of Walter Rauschenbusch—another Baptist!—and driving a wedge between it and the "soterian" gospel of Christ's death and resurrection.
 But to do so is faulty on many levels.
 Fundamentally, however, it fails to understand the full-orbed nature of the New Testament's gospel of the new creation, about which I have written extensively.
 And what was the fundamental mission of the great prophets, if not to call the unfaithful people of Israel and Judah back to the principles of love of God and love of neighbor—including the principles of what is now called "social justice"—that summarize the Law of Christ, which remains incumbent on his people in this, the age of the New Covenant?
 Just because Dr. King was an advocate of the "social gospel" does not mean that what he said about justice, derived explicitly from Holy Scripture, is not vitally relevant to our lives as Americans today.